HISTORY OF THE

 NATIONAL HOMES FOR VOLUNTEER SOLDIERS

-The National Home for Disabled Volunteer Soldiers was established by Congress in 1865 and was one of President Lincoln’s last acts of legislations.
+The National Home for Disabled Volunteer Soldiers was established by Congress in 1865 and was one of President Lincoln’s last acts of legislation.
 The legislation marked the beginning of our federal government's commitment to the care of our veterans.

-The Milwaukee Soldiers Home, originally called the Northwestern Branch, is an important example of how veterans' benefits and health care developed in the United states and is demonstrated through the evolution of the buildings that have been added over time, right up to today.
+The Milwaukee Soldiers Home, originally called the Northwestern Branch, is an important example of how veterans' benefits and health care developed in the United states and is demonstrated through the evolution of the buildings that have been added over time.

 The Home’s only admission requirements were proof of an honorable discharge from the Union military and medical testimony confirming an injury that rendered the soldier unable to earn a living by ordinary means.

 There is a reason Milwaukee was the site of one of the original Soldiers Homes, and we have the women of the West Side Soldiers Aid Society to thank.
 Click here to continue and learn more.